-One highly desired item on many people’s wish list is a new car.
+One highly desired item on many people’s wish lists is a new car.
 And not just a new-to-you car, but a brand spankin’, first-time owner, customize to your heart’s desire new car.
-While the allure of a new car is often irresistible, we’re here to impart on you a very important piece of advice.
+While the allure of a new car is often irresistible, we’re here to impart to you a very important piece of advice.

 DON’T DO IT!

 In fact, buying a new car is one of the absolute WORST financial decisions anyone can make.

 You may be thinking, what’s the big deal?
 If I can “afford” it, why not?
 On the surface, buying a new car may not seem like a huge financial burden, but we guarantee it is one that will significantly limit you.

 Let’s take a look at why buying a new car is a bad investment and how buying a nice used car can save you thousands.

 Related: 10 Real Ways To Get a Free Car (Seriously, It’s a Thing!)

 New Car Prices Have Risen Faster Than Salaries

 At this point, thinking about all the likes and comments you’ll get after posting your new car pics on Facebook and Instagram may be overriding your desire to save money.
 We get it, buying a new car is a status symbol, an extremely visible status symbol that will be seen by thousands of people every day.